-That’s the kind of flexibility the interdepartmental engineering (IDE) major offers to University of Rochester engineering students.
+That’s the kind of flexibility the interdepartmental engineering (now engineering and applied sciences) major offers to University of Rochester engineering students.

 “It is designed for students who want to do design engineering, but can’t find their niche in one of the traditional engineering degree programs,” says Lisa Norwood, the Hajim School’s assistant dean for undergraduate studies.
 “The students really have to come with their own curriculum,and articulate why the major they’re proposing differs from the majors we already offer, and why those majors won’t get them where they want to be.”

-The IDE program requires that students complete at least eight Hajim School courses and three sequences of technical courses of their own choosing.
+The engineering and applied sciences program requires that students complete at least eight Hajim School courses and three sequences of technical courses of their own choosing.
 In addition, they must complete an independent study project that culminates in a written senior thesis or design project.

 Duquette says he designed his technical sequences to include as many “end classes” as possible, culminating the work he did in various prerequisites.
 One of his sequences, for example, includes a class in biological transport phenomena and another in heat and mass transfer, to which he would like to add his senior thesis project.